SETI/rms-opus/import/README.md

 ## Import from OPUS 1:

 1. Change the settings_local.py at the top "import settings" which databases to read from and build, then:

 	sudo -b nohup python import/build_db.py all > ~/import.log.txt

 or a smaller version:

     python import/build_db.py COCIRS_5909,COVIMS_0040,VGISS_8207,COISS_1002,COISS_2068,COISS_2069

 2. Dump the database to save it:

 	cd ~/dumps/dump_and_sms/
 	fab  dump_and_sms

-3. Change the DATABASES NAME in settings_local.py and refresh the caches as you would in a [deploy](../deploy/README.md)
+3. Change the DATABASES NAME in settings_local.py

+4. Refresh the caches as you would in a [deploy](../deploy/README.md)

     cd deploy
     fab cache_reboot

-4. The release is now public!
+5. The release is now public!
 (Yes we have no development server) Manually make sure your most recent blog post links are still working.. (todo: script this!)

     open http://ringsnodesearchtool.blogspot.com/

-5. Run the selenium tests:
+6. Run the selenium tests:

     In the local repo:

         cd tests
         source venv/bin/activate
         python api_tests.py

 ---------------------------------------------
 to build the NEW schema:

 	build_models.py